 Let me share with you one of the key factors that motivated me to leave stand-up comedy and move to the speaking forum.
 Following a comedy performance, I felt a huge surge of positive energy that made me feel like I could accomplish anything.
 Sometimes after the show, I would go back to my hotel room to write in my journal or put together material for a new routine.
 I felt this surge of power and creativity flow through me, into the pen and onto the paper.
-Other times I would go out with a group of people, party, laugh and have fun.
+Other times I would go out with a group of people to party, laugh and have fun.
 The point is that no matter what I did after the show, all negative thoughts were banished, and whatever problems I had at the time seemed manageable.
 I was living in the moment and enjoying it to the fullest.

 Initially, I thought these power surges were a function of my ego, stimulated by the rush of standing ovations, signing autographs and people wanting to be around me.
 Although all of these things definitely made me feel good, I knew there was something more to it.
 Then one night at a show, it hit me.
 My life was at an all-time low.
-I was either in a full-blown depression or on the brink of one.
+I was either experiencing full-blown depression or on the brink of it.
 All of the old fears and limiting beliefs I thought I had conquered came rushing back to haunt me.

 That night, it took everything I had to muster up enough energy and courage to step onto the stage.
 I remember thinking how ironic life is.
 I mean, there I was, waiting to perform before a sold-out crowd of more than 500 people who wanted nothing more than to laugh and have a good time—and all I wanted to do was cry.
 That night I was honest and spent two hours on stage ranting about how my life sucked.
 The crowd loved it.
 In spite of how I felt, or maybe because of how I felt, it was one of the most spectacular performances of my career.